This definitely is not a love song.

 Three motorcyclists cited for flouting helmet law.

 You’d be surprised how many nudie magazines have been published over the years.
-No, I’m totally serious.
+No, we're totally serious.
 It’s like guys are obsessed with sex or something.
-In the U.S.A., Mexico, Brazil, France, Italy—heck, even in places you’d never suspect—they churned these things out like Krispy Kremes.
+In the U.S., Mexico, Brazil, France, Italy—heck, even in places you’d never suspect—they churned these things out like Krispy Kremes.
 And don’t even get us started on the Swedes.
 You’d think there was nothing to do up there in the cold except think about sex.
 Nudie mags really came into their own during pulp’s heyday, and now, thanks to the tens of thousands of masturb—I mean, collectors out there, we can share treats like Australia’s Carnival with you.
-If you like that, wait until you see the copy of Road & Crack we found.
+If you like this, wait until you see the copy of Road & Crack we found.

 The headlines that mattered yesteryear.